jeonghihi/commaneverends.github.io/about.md

 &nbsp;
 We want to show the multidimensional features of being female*, which is not just being vulnerable, soft, kind, smiling, sensitive, caring, helpful, dedicated, warm - but also strong, powerful, straight, direct, high esteem/self confident, skilled, insightful, ambitious, intellectual, loud, problematic and rude.
 &nbsp;
 This platform  is interactive, which means that everyone can submit ideas or artists, that are not included in our lists yet.
+It is a list that <strong>never ends</strong> and it keeps growing if we share our knowledge with each other!

 &nbsp;
 <h1>Furthermore this website is providing </h1>